2018 is rapidly approaching and, from what I can tell, things are about to change BIG TIME on the SEO front.

 On top of that, if your website isn’t mobile friendly or easy to navigate on a mobile device, you’ll experience higher bounce rates, shorter dwell times, and subsequently lower rankings (remember RankBrain‘s user signals?).

-So make the investment to optimize your mobile website because Google’s Mobile-first index is going to be standard practice.
+So make the investment to optimize your website for mobile because Google’s Mobile-first index is going to be standard practice and those that don’t follow suit may get left behind in the SERPs!

 Speaking of Voice Search